The 4% SWR in Action

 Figure 4 (90/10 portfolio with Sequence of Return Risk)

-Figure 4 shows the same 90/10 portfolio we saw above, only we are using the actual returns from 2000-2010 instead of the assumed Vanguard returns.
+Figure 4 shows the same 90/10 portfolio we saw above, and we are only using the actual returns from 2000-2010 instead of the assumed returns.
 As you can see, the withdrawal percentage rapidly increases to unsustainable levels, and the portfolio runs out of money at age 84.

 Drawdown Comparison

 Above, we can see the 90/10 portfolio in dark green and the 60/40 portfolio in light green.
-With the more aggressive portfolio we see large losses during the negative years which are not made up for during the positive years.
-The aggressive portfolio runs out, whereas the moderate portfolio just makes in to the end of the plan.
+With the more aggressive portfolio, we see large losses during the negative years, which are not made up for during the positive years.
+The aggressive portfolio runs out, whereas the moderate portfolio makes it to the end of the plan.

 So, in summary, you do well to be more aggressively invested unless you suffer from Sequence of Return Risk.
 That is the dilemma of the 4% Rule.

 So, what is a retiree supposed to do?
-Now that we have low expected equity returns and bond yields… does a 4% SWR still work?
+With low expected equity returns and bond yields… does a 4% Rule still work?

 If you plan on a traditional retirement, the 4% Rule is safe if you take sequence of return risk into account in your asset allocation.
-Use a moderate portfolio 5 years before to 10 years after your retire.
+Use a moderate portfolio five years before to 10 years after your retirement.
 That is, Go Conservative to prevent Sequence of Return Risk!
-Before and after these times when you are most susceptible to SORR, you can take more risk with an aggressive portfolio.
+You can take more risk with an aggressive portfolio before and after when you are most susceptible to SORR.
 When your risk has passed, you may consider a bond tent or rising equity glidepath.

-- US historical returns are considerably better than other countries’ returns
+- US recent historical returns are considerably better than other countries’ returns

-- 30 years is the general limit of the 4% rule
+- 30 years is the general limit of the 4% rule, but if you avoid sequence of returns risk the portfolio lasts forever

 - The 4% Rule ignores social security and other income sources